Chelysheva/RNA2HLA/README.md

 ## Dependencies

-1) RNA2HLA is a python script (available in two versions: for Python 2 and Python 3).
+1) RNA2HLA is a Python script (available in two versions: for Python 2 and Python 3 (coming soon)).
-2) Dependent python scripts single_end.py and paired_end.py must be located in the same folder.
+2) Dependent Python scripts single_end.py and paired_end.py and function scripts in R and Python must be located in the same folder.
 3) [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) must be reachable by the command ```bowtie```.
 4) R must be installed.
 5) Index files must be located in subfolder /references.